 The fiscal year of the Partnership shall begin on October 1 and run through September 30 of the following year.

 SECTION 2.
-Revenues.State Agency Voluntary Assessment revenues will be through the AASHTO Transportation System Preservation Technical Services Program.
-Revenues received from AASHTO will be directed to the National Center for Pavement Preservation and used for purposes consistent with Partnership programs, operations, and functions and the participation of the State Agency members.
+Revenues.

-A separate fund will be established for other membership assessments, registration fees, exhibitor fees, or funds received for purposes consistent with Partnership programs, operations and functions and will be managed by the National Center for Pavement Preservation and dispersed for the operation and programs of the Partnership.
+State Agency Membership will be through the AASHTO Preservation Management Technical Services Program open to any state government agency.
+Other memberships, registration fees, exhibitor fees, or funds received for purposes consistent with Partnership programs, operations, and functions will be managed by the National Center for Pavement Preservation and dispersed for the operation and programs of the Partnership.

-The fees charged for participation in the RMWPPP will be subject to the fee schedule shown in Appendix A. The fee structure will be developed and approved by the Steering Committee annually.
+The fees charged for participation in the RMWPPP will be subject to the fee schedule shown in each yearly meeting registration brochure.

 SECTION 3.
 Expenditures.

 Funds will be managed and administered by the National Center for Pavement Preservation and expenditures shall only be for the purposes related to the Partnership goals, and shall support the programs, functions and operation of the Partnership.
 The National Center for Pavement Preservation shall be accountable to the Steering Committee in these matters.

 SECTION 4.
-Budgets.
+Financial Report.

-A preliminary budget, reflecting a proposed work program for the implementation of Partnership goals, shall be submitted by the National Center for Pavement Preservation to the Secretary/Treasurer for approval at the annual business meeting.
-The Secretary/Treasurer and Steering Committee shall review the annual budget and work program prior to the annual business meeting.
+The partnership financial report shall be submitted by the National Center for Pavement Preservation to the Secretary/Treasurer for approval at the annual business meeting.

 SECTION 5.
 Audit.

 The Partnership account managed by the National Center for Pavement Preservation shall be subject to audit under the procedures of Michigan State University.